-The program in Physiology prepares students for a career in original research, teaching, and applied physiology.
+Our doctoral program in physiology prepares your for a career in original research, teaching and applied physiology.

 The program emphasizes both extensive training in molecular, cellular, and systems physiology and intensive training in current topics in physiological research.
 Students can pursue research in neurobiology, cardiovascular, cellular, gastrointestinal, and renal physiology.
 Students also have the opportunity to pursue collaborative research in other related departments or areas of the university.

 Graduate students typically come directly from a four-year college program and usually have majored in biology or chemistry, although some matriculate after having worked in industry, served in the Peace Corps, or had other non-academic experiences.
 Most enter the program to train for a career in research and teaching at a college, university, or professional school, but graduates also find employment in government or industrial laboratories.